 What we like: Great performance at a low weight; more affordable than the competition.

-What we don’t: Thinner and less streamlined than the Squamish Hoody above.
+What we don’t: Thinner but less streamlined than more performance-focused options.

-The Mountain Hardwear Kor AirShell Hoody fits into a similar mold as the Arc’teryx Squamish Hoody above, with noticeable stretch built into its 100% nylon fabric.
+The big appeal of the Mountain Hardwear Kor AirShell Hoody is the noticeable stretch built into its 100% nylon fabric.
 This means that the jacket moves and breathes with you better than a no-stretch build, which is great news for everyone from hikers and climbers to backcountry skiers.
 The Kor AirShell’s Pertex Quantum Air design is impressively windproof and water-resistant as well, resulting in a windbreaker that checks all the boxes for high-performance use.
-And at 5.1 ounces, its weight is competitive with the likes of the Squamish Hoody above and Outdoor Research's Shadow Wind Hoodie below.
+And at 4.7 ounces, its weight is competitive with the likes of the Cotopaxi Teca Half-Zip above and the Outdoor Research Shadow Wind Hoodie below.

 See the Men's MH Kor AirShell See the Women's MH Kor AirShell